tandrew/meteor-mysql-highchart-reactive/README.md

 ## Highcharts integration

-For this example I have just added a pie chart using Highcharts.
+For this example I have added a pie chart which reflects the score distribution using Highcharts.
 For convenience and demonstration I have used the [maazalik:highcharts] (https://github.com/MaazAli/Meteor-HighCharts) package.
 Of course the same can be achieved without thi package using a little jQuery.

-The demo demonstrates nicely how the pie chart reactively changes in line with updates to the MySQL database.
+The demo shows nicely how the pie chart changes reactively in line with updates to the MySQL database.
+Thanks to Highcharts the transition effect is very smooth as long as not a new player is added in the DB (in which case the chart is completely redrawn).

 ## License Highcharts